Data Sources

 14. PATH (2023)

-In February 2023, PATH published insights on microneedle vaccine patches—painless, needle-free, and cold-chain-independent—highlighting their potential to transform vaccine access in underserved communities.
+PATH highlighted microneedle patches as painless, needle-free, and cold-chain-independent, with potential to transform vaccine access in underserved communities.

 Source: path.org – Swapping needles for patches could improve vaccine equity (Accessed August 2025)